 March 1790: Congress passed the Naturalization Act, the first act to establish terms of United States citizenship.
 The initial act limited citizenship to free white people only and required a two year residency.
 The Naturalization Act of 1795 raised the residency requirement to five years and then the hated Alien and Sedition Acts further increased the requirement to 14 years.1

 July 1790: Washington signed the Residence Act, creating a site along the Potomac River as the District of Columbia and future residence of the nation’s capital.
+The act passed through Congress largely due to the significant Compromise of 1790.

 August 1790: With the support of Thomas Jefferson (in exchange for the Residency Act), Hamilton’s financial plan for the federal government to assume states’ Revolutionary war debts was signed by President Washington.
 Nearly half of the assumption of state debts came from southern states.2